Pastor Dave Honey: 8,030 God Encounters in 22 Years

 A Rag Tag Army

 Before coming to Redding, Honey was climbing the proverbial corporate ladder.
-But that ladder, as he would soon come to realize, had more than a few termites eating away at it—making his future a bit rickety.
+But that ladder, as he would soon come to realize, had more than a few termites eating away at it—making his career ambitions more rickety than promising.
 Going into pest control seemed a fitting segue.

-Eventually, however, the dream he had at just four years of age about serving God came back to him and he stepped into a very different future.
-Like climbing a ladder, working at the Mission has had its ups and downs; however, it’s a journey that has taken him to the heights not of power, but of privilege—the privilege of serving the misfits and the outcasts of life that God sees as an army in the making—David’s army.
+Eventually, the dream Honey had at just four years of age about serving God came back to him and he stepped into a very different future.
+Working at the Mission has had its ups and downs; however, it’s a journey that has taken him to the heights not of power, but of privilege—the privilege of serving the misfits and the outcasts of life that God sees as an army in the making—David’s army.
 “All those who were in distress or in debt or discontented gathered around him, and he became their leader” (I Sam.
 22:2).
 Pastor David Honey is such a leader.